Adoptable Pets of the Week at Mantua PetSmart

 Nyla is a friendly, sweet, and active 3-year-old boxer mix.
 She enjoys the company of other pets and is looking for a walking buddy!

 This 6-year-old cuddle bug is sweet and has a great temperament.
 Patches is looking for a new forever home – complete with a lap she can curl up and take a nap in!

-Fall is on the horizon, A Voice for Paws wants to share some tips to help keep your pets safe as the days get shorter and the weather gets cooler.
+While the weather outside is frightful, A Voice for Paws wants to share some tips to help you make sure your pets stay warm, healthy and happy in the chilly days ahead.

 - Be careful with decorations.
 Many shiny new decorations look like fun new toys to your pets – especially glass ornament balls and tinsel!